Stratego: Competition

 There are now many Stratego competitions held throughout the world.
 The game is particularly popular in the Netherlands, Germany, Greece, USA and Belgium, where live and online championships are organized.
 The international Stratego scène is at this moment dominated by players from The Netherlands and Greece.
-Stratego World Championships have been held since 1997 and continue to be held almost yearly around August; the latest was last year in Nürnberg in Germany.
-In August the next World Championships will be held in Avenches in Switzerland.
+Stratego World Championships have been held since 1997 and continue to be held almost yearly around August.

 Stratego competitions are now held in all four versions of the game: